-

 As of the end of MD1, four Premier League players had already scored two goals, with the only other star outside England's top flight to hit a double on that first weekend being Kamory Doumbia in Brest's dramatic 3-3 draw against Lille in Ligue 1.

-Serhou Guirassy is also involved towards the top of the standings after netting a double in Dortmund's 3-0 home win over Union Berlin and then striking again in a 2-0 away triumph at Heidenheim.
-In a fine run dating back to last season, he has now scored in eight consecutive Bundesliga matches.
+Serhou Guirassy was also involved towards the top of the early standings after netting a double in Dortmund's 3-0 home win over Union Berlin and then striking again in a 2-0 away triumph at Heidenheim in an impressive start to the campaign.

 Who won the European Golden Shoe - Previous Winners